 How to Submit the Application

 The ECP Tier 1 Grant Program is described in Chapter 12 of OCTA's Comprehensive Transportation Funding Program (CTFP).
 An electronic version of the ECP Tier 1 Grant Application Form can be accessed here.
 Information must be submitted using the M2 ECP Tier 1 FY 2014-15 call for projects application.
-An unbound original and three copies (total of four) of the completed application form and related exhibits are to be submitted to OCTA no later than 5 p.m. on May 16, 2014.
+An unbound original and three copies (total of four) of the completed application form and related exhibits as well as a CD/DVD containing the electronic files of all submitted materials are to be submitted to OCTA no later than 5 p.m. on May 16, 2014.
 Applications are to be mailed to the attention of Dan Phu at OCTA, P.O.
 Box 14184, Orange, California 92868 or delivered to OCTA at 600 South Main Street, Orange.
 Electronic submittals will not be accepted.
 It is anticipated the Board will review and approve programming recommendations by late summer 2014.
 Successful Tier 1 Grant recipients will be required to enter into an agreement with OCTA for expenditure of funds prior to project implementation.